Do I Need to Feed my Horse More in the Winter?

 When horses digest forage it generates heat.
-Find out how much you need to feed to keep your horse warm.
+Find out how much you need to feed to keep your horse warm during the cold winter months.

 Additional hay in the winter can provide two things for your horse – calories to help fuel him so he can withstand colder temperatures, and fibre, which, when fermented in the horse’s large intestine, also provides heat.